NikShuvalov/project-2/README.md

 Thank you for shopping!

 Known bugs:
--Removing the cardview that notifies you your shopping cart is empty causes a crash upon leaving the shopping cart activity.
 -Price doesn't update on item removal.
 -At times, extra decimals are displayed in the cost.